sdlfj/eq-roll-tracker/README.md

 # eq-roll-tracker

-Simple app that monitors an EverQuest log file for player's /random commands.
+Simple app that monitors an EverQuest log file for players' /random commands.

 * If a starting phrase is specified, /random's will not be collected until that phrase is seen.
 * Repeating the phrase will reset the current result list.